MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 ---
-title: Query using the Visual query editor
+title: Query using the visual query editor
-description: Learn how to use the Visual query editor.
+description: Learn how to use the visual query editor.
 author: prlangad
 ms.author: prlangad
 ms.reviewer: wiassaf